 Method 2: Potty Training a Chihuahua On Pee Pads With a Crate

 Begin by buying an appropriately sized crate for your chihuahua that he can turn around and stand up in.
-Anything bigger can lead to soils happening on one side and naps on the other side.
+Anything more significant can lead to soils happening on one side and naps on the other.
 Crates are good things for dogs as it makes them feel secure.
-Dogs are also averse to soiling their crates, so this is a great way to train them on how to hold it.
+Dogs are also opposed to soiling their crates, so this is a great way to train them on holding them.

-Put the pee pads down in your house in a spot where you want to see your dog use the potty.
+Put the pee pads down in your house where you want to see your dog use the potty.
 Make sure you stay consistent with this space.
-As always you want to be sure your chihuahua knows exactly where to go for potty time.
+As always, you want to ensure that your chihuahua knows where to go for potty time.

-Now keep the Chihuahua inside the crate at times when you are busy at home or away for short periods of time.
+Keep the Chihuahua inside the crate when you are busy at home or away for short periods.
 Make sure there are toys and perhaps a soft blanket to provide some comfort to the dog.
-Depending on the age of your dog, this may not be the best method for potty training a chihuahua on pee pads because puppies, for instance, cannot hold it as long as older dogs.
-Plus, chihuahuas seem to go more often than other breeds, perhaps due to their small sizes.
+Depending on your dog’s age, this may not be the best method for potty training a chihuahua on pee pads because puppies, for instance, cannot hold it as long as older dogs.
+Chihuahuas seem to go more often than other breeds, perhaps due to their small size.

-Therefore, the point here is to leave your chihuahua alone only for short periods of time until you come to a full understanding of how long they can be in there without needing somebody to take them out.
+Therefore, the point here is to leave your chihuahua alone only for short periods until you fully understand how long they can be in there without needing somebody to take them out.

-The key here is, of course, is to be consistent.
-Always take him to the pee pads after mealtimes, and after play.
-Make sure he has ample time to see the pad, sniff it, circle around and do his business.
+The key here is, of course, to be consistent.
+Always take him to the pee pads after mealtimes and after play.
+Make sure he has ample time to see the place, sniff it, circle around and do his business.

 Method 3: Sniffing and Circling as a Means of Training Your Chihuahua on Pee Pads

-Begin by placing pee pads in a spot you want your pup to pee.
-The golden rule still remains: You must keep this area consistent and easy to reach.
+Begin by placing in a spot you want your pup to pee.
+The golden rule remains: You must keep this area consistent and easy to reach.

-As you supervise your dog, be sure you keep watch of body language.
-There are certain mannerisms dogs do that indicate they are ready for the potty.
+As you supervise your dog, keep watch on body language.
+Certain mannerisms dogs do indicate they are ready for the potty.
 They might sniff, circle, or paw at the floors.

-Once you see your dog doing these mannerisms, put him right on the pee pad.
-Remember to use those keywords we talked about earlier-” go potty”, “go poop”, etc. Use an encouraging tone of voice so he feels comfortable.
+Once you see your dog behaving in these mannerisms, put him on the pee pad.
+Remember to use those keywords we discussed earlier-” go potty,” “go poop,” etc. Use an encouraging tone of voice, so he feels comfortable.

 Once your dog goes potty, offer the same rewards: a treat and some praise.
 If an accident should happen, soak up the urine or poo with a paper towel and place it on the pee pads where you want him to go.
-This will get his scent in a place where he is supposed to be going, and he will be more apt to pee in the correct spot as a result.
+This will get his scent where he is supposed to be going and make him more apt to pee in the correct spot.

 An Important Note On Punishment

 As human beings, we understand better than anybody that mistakes happen.
-Your dog wants you to have the same understanding about her when it comes To potty training a chihuahua on pee pads.
+Your dog wants you to have the same understanding about her potty training a chihuahua on pee pads.

-If you notice your dog peeing in a spot she is not supposed to be going, make sure you do not make mistakes like rubbing her nose in it, scolding her or hitting her with a rolled-up magazine or newspaper.
-This only leads to the dog feeling nervous about going around you, and therefore finding places that are not appropriate to do her business.
+If you notice your dog peeing in a spot she is not supposed to be going to, make sure you do not make mistakes like rubbing her nose, scolding her, or hitting her with a rolled-up magazine or newspaper.
+This only leads to the dog feeling nervous about going around you and finding places that are not appropriate to do her business.

 Indeed, this is something that can hurt more than help.
-Therefore, you should interrupt her right away when you catch her peeing in a bad spot.
-You can clap your hands or say “Hey,” in a firm but gentle tone.
+Therefore, you should interrupt her immediately when you see her peeing in the wrong spot.
+You can clap your hands or say, “Hey,” in a firm but gentle tone.
 (The goal is to startle, but not scare).

 After you do this, take them to the correct spot where the pee pads are.
-Let them finish doing their business and once they are done, give them a treat and praise.
+Let them finish doing their business and give them a treat and praise once they are done.

-You should immediately clean up any messes that are made and use the damp paper towels or rags in the spot where you want your dog to go.
-When your Chihuahua smells his or her unique smell, they will be more motivated to go in the correct spot.
+You should immediately clean up any messes and use the damp paper towels or rags where you want your dog to go.
+When your Chihuahua smells their unique smell, it will be more motivated to go to the correct spot.

 Potty Training a Chihuahua: Other Helpful Advice

-Be sure that when you do clean up messes, you make use of an enzymatic cleaner such as Nature’s Miracle.
-The reason you have to use an enzyme cleaner is due to the fact that ammonia-based cleaners make dogs (and cats) more likely to pee in the same spot.
+Be sure that when you clean up messes, you use an enzymatic cleaner such as Nature’s Miracle.
+You have to use an enzyme cleaner because ammonia-based cleaners make dogs (and cats) more likely to pee in the same spot.

-It is best to use an enzyme cleaner as this will ensure your pet will not go there again-and these are specially formulated to be safe for use around pets.
+It is best to use an enzyme cleaner to ensure your pet will not go there again.
+These are specially formulated to be safe for use around pets.

-Food and water are also critical training components for you to keep in mind as you help your Chihuahua to train using pee pads.
-You should pick up the water dish and dump it out about two hours before you go to bed so that way, they will be less likely to eliminate during the night hours.
-The average pup can sleep for about 7 hours before they have to go potty.
-If your pup does wake you up, just let them go to the pee pads and gently tell them a good job after.
-Don’t get too excited as your puppy will think it is playtime.
+Food and water are critical training components to keep in mind as you help your Chihuahua train using pee pads.
+You should pick up the water dish and dump it out about two hours before you go to bed so that they will be less likely to eliminate during the night hours.
+The average pup can sleep for about 7 hours before going potty.
+If your dog wakes you up, just let them go to the pee pads and gently tell them a good job afterward.

 In terms of food, keep them on a consistent schedule.
 Always take them to go about 15 minutes after they eat.
 This way, they will always go at the same time.